humaan/Cappy/README.md

 1. cd ./src
 2. npm install
-3. npm run build
+3. gulp dist

-The release version (mostly just excludes unneeded dependencies) will be in /src/extension.
+The release version (mostly just excludes unneeded dependencies) is output to /src/extension.zip, or you can see the files that went into the zip at /src/extension.

 Credits
 -